techeddie/dotfiles_linux/polybar/README.md

 - These themes are created on a 1080p display.
 So if you're using a 720p or 4k panel, Don't forget to adjust the fonts accordingly.
 - System Tray is disable by default, edit `config.ini` to enable it.
+- Have Fun, Share it with your friends. es`, `updates.sh` scripts only works for `pacman` (Arch Linux package manager)

+**`8.
+Volume module is not working`** :

+There are both `alsa` and `pulseaudio` modules available in each theme.
+Use according to your system.

+### Quick FYI

+- These themes are created on a 1080p display.
+So if you're using a 720p or 4k panel, Don't forget to adjust the fonts accordingly.
+- System Tray is disable by default, edit `config.ini` to enable it.
 - Have Fun, Share it with your friends.